-The ALS Association’s public policy priorities are grounded in our advocacy guiding principles which maintain that policy proposals must preserve and/or enhance health care, benefits, and services for those who have it, provide coverage to those who do not, and lower costs and improve quality for all.
+Our public policy priorities are grounded in our advocacy guiding principles, maintaining that policy proposals must preserve and/or enhance health care, benefits and services for those who have them; provide coverage to those who don’t; and lower costs and improve quality for all.

-- Protect and expand access to health care, benefits, and services:
+- Protect and expand access to health care, benefits and services.

-- Preserve and increase support for ALS research:
+- Preserve and increase support for ALS research.

-Funding and support must be provided for research in all phases to discover new life-extending therapies and technologies for people with ALS.
+Funding and support must be provided for research in all phases to discover new life-extending therapies and technologies for people living with ALS.
 The ALS Association is dedicated to ensuring laws, regulations and incentives relating to the therapy development process effectively and expeditiously promote new interventions and, ultimately, a cure for ALS.

-- Fight for people living with ALS on a wide range of issues:
+- Fight for people living with ALS on a wide range of issues.

 People living with ALS should be protected against discrimination in all settings, including in the workplace, when purchasing health insurance or when receiving veterans benefits.
 The ALS Association monitors legislation and regulation regarding health care, disability rights, taxation and more to ensure the ALS community is represented.